We offer two routes for qualifications, VTCT and FHT

 All FHT qualifications taught at Brighton Holistics follow the National Occupational Standards and Core Curricula in the UK.

-The reason for working with two very high profile organisations is to give you the learner the best options to suit your requirements.
+The reason for working with three very high profile organisations is to give you, the learner the best options to suit your requirements.

 The courses follow the same format but, the final assessments are slightly different.